-The University did not have any special and extraordinary items in 2018.
+The University did not have any special and extraordinary items in 2019.

-Endowment Expenses Paid On Behalf of the University
+Endowment Expenses Paid on Behalf of the University

-The Pittsburg State University Foundation, Inc. is an independent, not-for-profit organization, whose primary mission is to raise funds for the University, provide direct and indirect support to the University that is not entirely reflected in the University's Statement of Revenues, Expenses, and Changes in Net Position.
+The Pittsburg State University Foundation, Inc. is an independent, not-for-profit organization, whose primary mission is to raise funds for the University and provide direct and indirect support to the University that is not entirely reflected in the University's Statement of Revenues, Expenses, and Changes in Net Position.
 Expense items paid on behalf of the University by the Foundation include expenses such as travel, supplies, equipment, books, and construction.
-Total University support provided by the Foundation was approximately \$3.6 and \$3.3 million in 2018 and 2017, respectively.
-Capital Gifts from the Foundation was approximately \$1.9 and \$2.3 million in 2018 and 2017.
+Total University support provided by the Foundation was approximately \$3.5 and \$3.6 million in 2019 and 2018, respectively.
+Capital grants and gifts from the Foundation was approximately \$1.7 and \$1.9 million in 2019 and 2018.
 The Foundation's financial statements are included following the University's financial statements in this Annual Financial Report.